 Whether you are a business owner or a Boulder County resident, here are a few tips to make sure that the requirements of the Colorado Clean Indoor Air Act are being met:

-- Post no-smoking signs at all building or facility entrances.
+- Post no-smoking and no-vaping signs at all building or facility entrances.

-- Remove all ashtrays and other cigarette disposal containers from the main entryway.
+- Remove all ashtrays and other cigarette disposal containers from the main entryway to reduce confusion.